freewayz/freewayz.github.io/_posts/2017-03-25-gentle-introduction-to-django.md

 categories: python django web
 ---

-Django is a very high scalable Web Framework for perfectionist dead line.
+Django is a very high scalable web framework for perfectionist dead line.
 Having started learning django some years back, have found it to be the most complete web framework. (my personal opinion)

 ## Django web principle